 \subsubsection{Cloud structure and size}

 We investigated the cases of a spherical cloud uniformly sampled, a spherical cloud sampled following a three-dimensional Gaussian distribution, and an ellipsoidal cloud uniformly sampled.
 Here we focus on the case of the ellipsoidal cloud as it gave the most relevant results.
-We refer the reader to the Appendix~\ref{spherical} to see the results of the spherical cloud cases.
-In the ellipsoidal cloud case, we set up a cloud with $N$ particles that are uniformly distributed along a length of $L = 200$ au, with the semi-major axis $a=L/2$.
-There is negligible dependency on the other two semi-major axes ($b$ and $c$), as long as they are less than $a$.
+We refer the reader to Appendix~\ref{spherical} to see the results of the spherical cloud cases.
+In the ellipsoidal cloud case, we set up a cloud with $N$ particles that are uniformly distributed along a length of $L = 200$ au, with the semimajor axis $a=L/2$.
+There is negligible dependence on the other two semimajor axes ($b$ and $c$), as long as they are less than $a$.
 Moreover, for each particle, we set the polar angle $0^\circ < \theta < 90^\circ$ and the azimuthal angle $0^\circ < \phi < 180^\circ$.
 These two angles have, in practice, no effect on our overall results.
 The initial position of the tip of the cloud $\vec{r}_\text{tip}^\text{initial} = (x_0,\ y_0,\ z_0)$ is assigned from the position of S33/S0-30 in 1947.
 The position of the rest of the $N-1$ particles were assigned by adding the position of each particle from the center of the ellipsoid ($x, y, z$) to the initial position,

-To assign the initial velocity of each particle, we have used a coefficient of linear increase $k$ in au yr$^{-1}$ dx$^{-1}$ such that there is a velocity spread from tip to tail.
-Moreover, we used an initial position angle of $\theta_\text{ini} = 75^\circ$ for the ridge of the ellipsoid obtained after testing angles between $0^\circ < \theta <90^\circ$.
-In order to find the initial cloud size we tested initial lengths from 1 au to 800 au and analyzed the three dimensional separation of the tip of the simulated cloud and X7 in 2021.
-Figure \ref{fig:initial_R} shows $\Delta r_{\text{tip}}$ as a function of the initial ellipsoid length.
-The ellipsoidal and spherical cases are shown as dotted black and dashed red lines, respectively.
+To assign the initial velocity of each particle, we used a coefficient of linear increase ($k$) in au yr$^{-1}$ dx$^{-1}$ such that there is a velocity spread of $\sim$100~$\kms$ from tip to tail.
+Moreover, we used an initial position angle of $\theta_\text{ini} = 75^\circ$ for the ridge of the ellipsoid obtained after testing angles in the range $0^\circ < \theta <90^\circ$.
+To find the initial cloud size, we tested initial lengths from 1 au to 800 au and analyzed the three dimensional separation of the tip of the simulated cloud and X7 in 2021.
+Figure \ref{fig:initial_R} shows $\Delta r_{\text{tip}}$ as a function of the initial ellipsoid length for the ellipsoidal and spherical cases.
 In both the cases, it is possible to observe that an initial length/radius of $\sim$200~au minimizes $\Delta r_\text{tip}$ in 2021.